schmelto/Portfolio/README.md

 # :clapper: Portfolio Website

-My own custome Portfolio Website made in HTML, CSS and JavasScript.
+My own custom Portfolio Website made in HTML, CSS and JavasScript.

 The website can be found [here](https://schmelto.github.io/portfolio/).